 How Do You Get Rid of House Fungus?

 In an ideal world, homeowners are proactive when it comes to fungus.
 They utilize natural or mechanical ventilation when engaging in activities that produce humidity (such as cooking and showering).
-They’ve installed a whole-home dehumidifier to address high levels of humidity that cannot be solved with ventilation alone.
+They’ve installed a whole-home dehumidifier to reduce high humidity levels that cannot be solved through ventilation alone.
 They address leaks and floods immediately.
 They replace carpets and upholstery when necessary.
 But most importantly, they maintain a clean and dry home environment at all times.

 However, weather and natural disasters can destroy these proactive efforts leaving you with an entire house to clean.
 If you find your house overrun with fungus, it’s necessary to be careful when cleaning.
 If you are unsure about the type of fungi or mold, opt for an expert’s help.
 Scrubbing with soap and water or bleach can be an effective way to remove mold from walls, floors, sinks, toilets and the like.
-When doing so, be sure to open nearby windows and doors so that the area is properly ventilated.
-If you find that a piece of furniture cannot be recovered, remove it from your home.
+When doing so, be sure to open nearby windows and doors.

 The bottom line: it’s always best to remove fungi and mold from your space—regardless of how inconsequential it may seem.
 IAQ solutions and home HVAC upgrades help create a healthier space and prevent fungi and mold growth indoors.